Claualvarez/ECCB2020/Introduction.md

 _____
 ## Exercise 1: Protein Data Bank (PDB) exploration

 Goal: Search for structural data in PDB and explore the available information for the protein of interest.
-This exercise will be focused on how to identify the pfam architecture, the secondary structure content, found the links to the domain classification databases (CATH and SCOP) and visualize the tridimensional structures of protein domains.
+This exercise will be focused on how to identify the pfam architecture, the secondary structure content, find the links to domain classification databases (CATH and SCOP) and visualize the tridimensional-structures of protein domains.

 1. Go to the [PDBe](https://www.ebi.ac.uk/pdbe/) site and in the "search" upper right green icon, write "Hemerythrin".